ranjeetabh/Stock_Market_Data_Analysis/README.md

 # Stock_Market_Data_Analysis
-Project focussing on analysis of stock market data.
+This project focusses on analysing the stock market data for a particular time period for some specific stocks.